albertodonato/h2static/README.md

 Usage of h2static:
   -addr string
-        address and port to listen on (default ":8080") -dir string
+        address and port to listen on (default ":8080") -basic-auth string
+        password file for Basic Auth (each line should be in the form "user:SHA512-hash") -dir string
         directory to serve (default ".")
   -disable-h2